Mohammad-Talaat7/Learning/Canonical - Python and Kubernetes Software Engineer - Data, AI-ML & Analytics.md

 	- My peers would mostly remember me eating in the restaurant in front of our school (I really spent a lot of time in it).

 - ## Which university and degree did you choose?
 What other universities did you consider, and why did you select that one?
-	- I got into El-Shrouk Academy Computer Science department, It's a great university I learned a lot from it.
+	- I got into El-Shrouk Academy Computer Science department.
-	- At that time I considered getting into Cairo University or getting into Engine
+	- At that time I considered getting into Cairo University or getting into Engineering Department but in the end I chose El-Shrouk Academy due to it's professors and the great reputation the academy have.

+- ## Overall, what was your degree result and how did that reflect on your ability?
+Please help us understand the grading system for your results.
+	-